HenrikBengtsson/ThinkpadX1-Windows10-Middle_mouse_button_issue/README.md

 ## Workarounds

 ### Workaround \#1 - Disable Win + \<key\>
-It turns out that the middle mouse button on Thinkpads [generates the equivalent key presses](http://delphiforfun.org/programs/utilities/KeyCodes.htm#Download) as `Win + S`, which is also the sequence that opens Cortana on Windows 10.
+It turns out that the middle mouse button on Thinkpads sgenerates the equivalent key presses as `Win + S`, which is also the sequence that opens Cortana on Windows 10.
 Fortunately, it is possible to [disable the `Win` in Explorer](http://www.isumsoft.com/it/disable-win-keyboard-shortcuts-in-windows-10/), but making a single edit to the Windows Registry.
-I created two Windows Registry files that disables and enables (to undo the fix) for this:
+I created two Windows Registry files that disables and enables (to undo the fix) for this:s

 * [Windows10-WinKey-disable.reg](https://raw.githubusercontent.com/HenrikBengtsson/ThinkpadX1-Windows10-Middle_mouse_button_issue/master/Windows10-WinKey-disable.reg?token=ABir0tylzqjty1TrRaEdStljO-9qDMciks5XYQi1wA%3D%3D) - right click and save with extension *.reg and doubleclick to apply fix.
 * [Windows10-WinKey-enable.reg](https://raw.githubusercontent.com/HenrikBengtsson/ThinkpadX1-Windows10-Middle_mouse_button_issue/master/Windows10-WinKey-enable.reg?token=ABir0r7Kx-giYAzz7MvFDaE6GDepBGH_ks5XYQlFwA%3D%3D) - undo fix.